Supreeth26/samsung_riscv/README.md

 funct3	(14-12bits) -> 	Function code (determines the store operation)
 imm[4:0]	(11-7bits) -> 	Lower 5 bits of the immediate value
 opcode	(6-0bits) -> 	Operation code (e.g., 0100011 for store)

+# 4. B type instruction

+RISC-VThe B-type instruction format in RISC-V is used for branch instructions that transfer control to a new instruction address.
+B-type instructions are a variation of the S-type format and are sometimes called SB.

+- There are two source registers rs1 and rs2 on which various operations are performed based on certain conditions, and those conditions are defined by func3 field.
+- After performing operations on the source register based on the conditions, it is evaluated that if the condition is true, Program Counter value gets updated by PC = Present PC Value + Immediate Value, and if the condition is false then PC will be given as PC = Present PC value + 4 bytes, which states that PC will move to next instruction set.